 How the Course will be Taught

-The course will include the following: class discussion/debate, lecture, video clips, individual readings, small and large project efforts, group work and analysis, a paper or two, and a variety of other methods-- by any means necessary, really.
+The course will include the following: class discussion/debate, lecture, video clips, individual readings, small and large project efforts, group work and analysis, a paper or two, some personalized learning, and another method or two-- by any means necessary, really.
 Hopefully, it will provide enough of a blend that we can stay fresh, energized and crush the test come May.

 Subject Matter and Outline

-VII.
-The Judiciary (Civil Rights and Civil Liberties)
+V. The Judiciary/the Courts (Civil Rights and Civil Liberties)

 Your grade will be based on a percentage generated from the total number of points.